TigerDirect: History

-TigerDirect announced on their website that they were shutting down all online operations on March 31, 2023, stating "After more than 25 years of providing the brands you trust at the prices you love, TigerDirect.com will be retired on March 31, 2023.
-Thank you for your loyalty and support."

 Acquisition of CompUSA and Circuit City brands

 On January 6, 2008, Systemax announced the acquisition of the CompUSA brand, trademarks and e-commerce business, and as many as 16 CompUSA retail outlets in Illinois, Florida, Texas and Puerto Rico.
 On May 13, 2009, Systemax similarly acquired Circuit City's intellectual property, including its trademarks, brand name, and domain names.
-The deal took effect six days later for a price of 14 million dollars.
+The deal took effect six days later for a price of $14 million.
 The defunct CircuitCity.com website was restored after the Systemax purchase.
 In late-December 2012, both brands were shuttered and consolidated into TigerDirect.com.

 Retail closing, sale to PCM

-On March 10, 2015, TigerDirect announced that it would close all but three of its retail stores in an effort to focus exclusively on online and business-to-business sales.
+On March 16, 2015, TigerDirect announced that it would close all but three of its retail stores in an effort to focus exclusively on online and business-to-business sales.
 Canadian operations consisted of 6 stores in Southern Ontario and all closed in 2015 (and replaced by the online distribution centre in Richmond Hill under Acrodex or PCM Canada) The locations left open were located in Jefferson, Georgia, Guaynabo, Puerto Rico, and its then-headquarters location at Miami, Florida.
-The company also closed a distribution center in Naperville Illinois.
+The company also closed a distribution center in Naperville, Illinois.

 In November 2015, PCM Inc. acquired Systemax's "North American Technology Group", including TigerDirect, for $14 million.
 The division had, by late 2015, incurred operating losses of $68 million (in contrast to its other businesses, which had an operating profit).
 The acquisition was closed on December 1, 2015 with the sale of its business-to-business customer list and intellectual property.
 The transfer of Systemax's web assets is to occur by February 15, 2016.
 The company also announced the shutdown of its remaining distribution center and retail stores.

 In late-December 2015, the site began holding a clearout sale with no returns accepted; a company spokesperson stated that the site was liquidating its current stock in preparation for its formal transfer to PCM.

-Website re-launch
+Website re-launch and closures

 TigerDirect re-launched its electronics e-commerce website on February 15, 2016 under PCM Inc. ownership.
-The new TigerDirect.com is a technology store offering a wide variety of technology products.
-Tiger Direct currently maintains a substantial B2B customer base and has restructured its marketing engine to serve new customers under the parent company of PCM.
+The new TigerDirect.com was a technology store offering a wide variety of technology products.
+Tiger Direct maintained a substantial B2B customer base and restructured its marketing engine to serve newer customers under the parent company of PCM.
 PCM also operated TigerDirect.ca for their Canadian operations.

-Business shutdown in Canada

-According to the webpage provided when accessing www.Tigerdirect.ca, "TigerDirect Canada is closed.
-Thank you for supporting TigerDirect Canada.
-It has been a privilege to serve our customers over the past 16 years.
-As of 5 p.m.
-(EST) on Friday, Nov.
-22, 2019, we no longer accept orders.
-All outstanding orders will be fulfilled as normal."
+Its Canadian website closed in November 2019, and in the end of March 2023 the company ceased all retail operations.